cisagov/ScubaGear/docs/installation/update.md

 ## Verify if update is needed

-**What this does:** Checks your current ScubaGear installation status and provides update recommendations.
+**What this does:**  Checks the status of the ScubaGear module and related dependencies.
+Results are reported for the ScubaGear module and all related dependencies - see the [Dependency Updating of this page](#2-dependency-updating) for details.

 **Prerequisites:**
 - Internet connection to check latest versions